taskcluster/mozilla-taskcluster/docs/taskcluster-yml.md

 ## Scopes

-Each repository has a corresponding set of scopes defined in the [mozilla-taskclutser configuration](https://github.com/taskcluster/mozilla-taskcluster/blob/master/src/config/default.yml).
+Each repository has a corresponding set of scopes defined in the [mozilla-taskcluster configuration](https://github.com/taskcluster/mozilla-taskcluster/blob/master/src/config/default.yml).

 Tasks generated from pushes to a repository are limited to the repository's